 So how could we have spent so much time and money studying this species and not have learned more?
 There's no one answer to this question, but I've identified several issues that appear to plague this body of research and probably hinder progress throughout evolutionary biology and beyond.
 These problems include insufficient replication and a variety of frequent practices expected to make Type I error (acceptance of false hypotheses) common.

-In my paper (Biological Reviews 2013), I review some ideas for increasing the quality of inference and thus the effectiveness of progress in evolutionary biology.
+In my paper based on the blue tit data (Biological Reviews 2013), I review some ideas for increasing the quality of inference and thus the effectiveness of progress in evolutionary biology.
 Human behavior is influenced by incentives, and the current incentive structures facing evolutionary biologists do not favor decisions that optimize empirical progress.
 It is within our power as a scientific community to change these incentive structures, for instance by adopting editorial and funding policies that more highly value replication, changing data reporting standards at journals, and developing and promoting hypothesis registries.

-My students and I have been working at the Wallula Gap Biological Station to understand the processes that control the success of bluebunch wheatgrass (Pseudoroegneria spicata), a common perennial bunchgrass that has declined dramatically in the Columbia Basin in the past 150 years.
+My students and I have been working at the Wallula Gap Biological Station to understand the effects of climate and disturbance on the various semi-arid grasslands there.
+Much of this work has focussed on bluebunch wheatgrass (Pseudoroegneria spicata), a common perennial bunchgrass that has declined dramatically in the Columbia Basin in the past 150 years, and plant community change more generally.
 This work is multi-faceted and includes:

 -monitoring areas of transition between perennial bunchgrass-dominated communities and annual grass-dominated communities